Enslavement in the Americas

 Western trade with Africa was not limited to material goods such as copper, cloth, and beads.
-By the sixteenth century, the transatlantic slave trade had already begun, forcibly bringing Africans to the newly discovered Americas.
-Slavery had existed in Africa (as it did elsewhere in the world) for centuries prior to the sixteenth, and many socially stratified African societies kept slaves for domestic work.
-The sheer number of slaves traded across the Atlantic, however, was unprecedented, as over 11 million Africans were brought to the Americas and the Caribbean over a period of four centuries.
-Driven by commercial interests, the slave trade peaked in the eighteenth century with the expansion of American plantation production, and continued until the mid-nineteenth century.
-While Europeans primarily profited from the slave trade, certain West African kingdoms, like Dahomey, also grew wealthy and powerful by selling captives of war.
-By the late eighteenth century, the slave trade began to wane as the abolitionist movement grew.
-Those who survived the forced migration and the notorious Middle Passage brought their beliefs and cultural practices to the New World.
+By the 16th century, the transatlantic slave trade had already begun, forcibly bringing Africans to the newly colonized Americas.
+While some forms of enslavement had existed in Africa, the sheer number of enslaved people traded across the Atlantic was unprecedented, as over 11 million Africans were brought to the Americas and the Caribbean over a period of four centuries.
+Driven by commercial interests, the slave trade peaked in the 18th century with the expansion of American plantation production, and continued until the mid-19th century.
+By the late 18th century, the slave trade began to wane as the abolitionist movement grew.
+Those who survived the forced migration and the notorious Middle Passage brought their beliefs and cultural practices to the Americas.

-Within this far-flung diaspora, certain cultures—such as the Yoruba and Igbo of today’s Nigeria, and the Kongo from present-day Democratic Republic of Congo—were especially well represented.
-African slaves brought few, if any, personal items with them, although recent archaeological investigations have yielded early African artifacts, like the beads and shells found at the African burial grounds in New York’s lower Manhattan, which date to the seventeenth and eighteenth centuries.
+Within this far-flung diaspora, certain cultures—such as the Yoruba and Igbo of today’s Nigeria and the Kongo from present-day Democratic Republic of Congo—were especially targeted.
+Enslaved Africans brought few, if any, personal items with them, although recent archaeological investigations have yielded early African artifacts, like the beads and shells found at the African burial grounds in New York’s lower Manhattan, which date to the 17th and 18th centuries.

-The influence of Africans in the Americas is perhaps best seen in diverse forms of cultural expression that have enriched our society tremendously.
-Architectural elements such as open-front porches and sloped hip-roofs reflect African influence in the Americas.
+The influence of Africans in the Americas can be seen in diverse forms of cultural expression, such as open-front porches and sloped hip-roofs.
 The religious practices of Haitian Vodou have roots in the spiritual beliefs of Dahomean, Yoruba, and Kongo peoples.
 Some elements of cuisine in the American South, such as gumbo and jambalaya, derive from African food traditions.
 Certain musical forms, such as jazz and the blues, reflect the convergence of African musical practices and European-based traditions.

 The colonial period in Africa brought radical changes, disrupting local political institutions, patterns of trade, and religious and social beliefs.
 The colonial era also impacted cultural practices in Africa, as artists responded to new forms of patronage and the introduction of new technologies as well as to their changing social and political situations.
-In some cases, European patronage of local artists resulted in stylistic change (for example the harp, left) or new forms of expression.
+In some cases, European patronage of local artists resulted in stylistic change (for example this Mangbetu Figurative Harp) or new forms of expression.
 At the same time, many artistic traditions were characterized as “primitive” by Westerners and discouraged or even banned.

-Although African artifacts were brought to Europe as early as the sixteenth century, it was during the colonial period that such works entered Western collections in significant quantities, forming the basis of many museum collections today.
-African artifacts were collected as personal souvenirs or ethnographic specimens by military officers, colonial administrators, missionaries, scientists, merchants, and other visitors to the continent.
-In many of these instances of collecting, objects were gathered through voluntary trade.
+Although African artifacts were brought to Europe as early as the 16th century, it was during the colonial period that such works entered Western collections in significant quantities, forming the basis of many museum collections today.
+African artifacts were collected as personal souvenirs or ethnographic specimens by military officers, colonial administrators, missionaries, scientists, merchants, and others to the continent.

-In one extreme instance, an act of war initiated by Britain against one of its colonies, thousands of royal art objects were removed from the kingdom of Benin following its defeat by a British military expedition in 1897 (image below).
+In an act of war initiated by Britain against one of its colonies, thousands of royal art objects were stolen from the kingdom of Benin following its defeat by a British military expedition in 1897.
 European nations with colonies in Africa established ethnographic museums with extensive collections, such as the Royal Museum for Central Africa in Tervuren, Belgium, the Völkerkunde museums in Germany, the British Museum in London, and the Musée de l’Homme in Paris (now housed at the Musée du Quai Branly).
 In the United States, which had no colonial ties to Africa, the nascent study of ethnography motivated the formation of collections at the American Museum of Natural History in New York and the Field Museum in Chicago.
 In 1923, the Brooklyn Museum became the first American museum to present African works as art.

 In spite of Africa’s political, economic, and environmental challenges, the postcolonial period has been a time of tremendous vigor in the realm of artistic production.
 Many tradition-based artistic practices continue to thrive or have been revitalized.
 In Guinea, the revival of D’mba performances in the 1990s, after decades of censorship by the Marxist government, is one example of cultural reinvention.
 Similarly, in recent years, Merina weavers in the highlands of Madagascar have begun to create brilliantly hued silk cloth known as akotofahana, a textile tradition abandoned a century ago.

 Artists in today’s Africa are the products of diverse forms of artistic training, work in a variety of mediums, and engage local as well as global audiences with their work.
-In recent decades, contemporary artists from Africa, both self-taught and academically trained, have begun to receive international recognition.
-Many artists from Africa study, work, and/or live in Europe and the United States.
+In recent decades, contemporary artists from Africa, both self-taught and academically trained, have received international recognition.
 Kenyan-born Magdalene Odundo, for example, was trained as an artist in schools in Kenya and in England, where she now lives.
-The burnished ceramic vessels she creates, which are purely artistic and not functional, embody her diverse sources, including traditional Nigerian and Kenyan vessels as well as Native American pottery traditions of New Mexico.
+The burnished ceramic vessels she creates, which are purely artistic, embody her diverse sources, including traditional Nigerian and Kenyan vessels as well as Puebloan pottery traditions of New Mexico.
 The work of contemporary African artists like Odundo reveals the complex realities of artistic practice in today’s increasingly global society.

 © 2006 The Metropolitan Museum of Art, New York (by permission)